Police release name of Tuesday shooting victim in Waterloo

 Support Local Journalism

 A bullet struck Manning in the face.
-Paramedics with Waterloo Fire Rescue took him to UnityPoint-Allen Hospital.
+Paramedics with Waterloo Fire Rescue took him to UnityPoint Health-Allen Hospital.
 He was later flown to University of Iowa Hospitals and Clinics in Iowa City for further treatment.

 No arrests have been made in the shooting.

-Police said it wasn’t clear if Manning was the intended target of the shooting, and at this time investigators don’t see any links to other gunfire reported around the city in recent days.
+Police said it wasn’t clear if Manning was the intended target of the shooting, and investigators don’t see any links to other gunfire reported around the city in recent days.

 Sign up for our Crime & Courts newsletter